mapossum/spa/W2/README.md

 * Follow the book for chapters 1 – 2 (Read ahead for next week 3,4,5)

 #Lab Assignment
-For this assignment you will simply do all the exercises found in each of the book chapters we covered so far (1-2).
+For this assignment you will simply do all exercises found at the end of Chapter 2.
+Then you will complete the following scripts:

-You do not need to turn in anything for this assignment.
+1. Write a script that starts by assigning the variable r a number and then uses python to calculate the volume of a sphere with that radius.
+Finally it uses the print function to print the value of that volume.
+2. Write another script that starts by assigning 4 variables floating point numbers that represents two sets of x and y coordinates.
+Then use python to calculate the distance between the two points.
+Finally use the print function to report the distance between the two points.

 You should make sure your understand the terms in the glossary that we discussed in class.